 Colombia’s political background

 In 2014, Colombia went through two electoral contests.
 In March, a new Parliament was elected (using the gender quota of 30% for the first time), and in July, after a second round, Juan Manuel Santos was re-elected as President.
-These events produced a polarized political landscape: On the one hand, new political parties (like the Democratic Centre, led by former President Uribe) refuse negotiations with the FARC-EP, whereas on the other hand, Santos achieved his second presidential term based on the campaign promise of reaching a final peace agreement with the FARC-EP before the end of 2018.
+These events produced a polarized political landscape.
+On the one hand, new political parties (like the Democratic Centre, led by former President Uribe) refused negotiations with the FARC-EP (Revolutionary Armed Forces of Colombia).
+On the other hand, Santos achieved his second presidential term based on the campaign promise of reaching a final peace agreement with the FARC-EP before the end of 2018.

 At present, peace talks between the government and the FARC-EP are still going on in Havana.
 The ‘basic agreements’ of these talks are public.
 One of the agenda points on which the two parties have already reached consensus is political participation.
 This means that political inclusivity will be an important aspect of the peace process.
 It is expected that the negotiations will come to a successful conclusion in the near future.